The ccp_alpha parameter in scikit-learn’s ExtraTreesClassifier controls the complexity of the trees through cost-complexity pruning.

 - The optimal

-depends on the characteristics of your dataset - Very large
+ccp_alphadepends on the characteristics of your dataset - Very large

-values may lead to underfitting - The effect of
+ccp_alphavalues may lead to underfitting - The effect of

-may vary depending on other hyperparameters likemax_depth
+ccp_alphamay vary depending on other hyperparameters likemax_depth - Pruning with

-can help reduce overfitting and improve model interpretability
+ccp_alphacan help reduce overfitting and improve model interpretability